JohanDegraeve/xdripswift/docs/direct-libre.md

 A stopped capture can be downloaded again.
 Starting another requires confirming replacement; a failed download leaves the last complete phone report intact.

-Recording is bounded to two hours, 5,000 events or 2 MB, whichever is reached first.
+New captures are bounded to 24 hours, 100,000 events or 10 MB, whichever is reached first.
+An existing capture keeps its original expiry time.
+Larger reports take longer to download; Watch restoration and export read the archive in small chunks.
 The duration limit is checked on the next event/status request; no timer wakes the Watch.
 A bounded file queue keeps disk work off Bluetooth and UI callbacks.
 Capacity, queue overload and storage errors are explicitly reported.
 Relaunch resumes an